oneoaas-golib/bosun/docs/definitions.md

 #### Alert
 Dictionary of rule data (TODO: Document the object properly).
 Current values don't have documentation

+#### Errors
+A slice of strings that gets appended to when a context bound function (TODO: Link to section that explains this) returns an error.

 ### Template Function Types
 Template functions come in two types.
 Functions that are global, and context-bound functions.
-Unfortunately, it is important to understand the difference because they are called differently in functions.
+Unfortunately, it is important to understand the difference because they are called differently in functions and have different behavior in regards to error handling (TODO: link to error handling section)

 #### Global
 Calling global functions is simple.
 The syntax is just the function name and arguments.
 I can be used in regular format or a chained pipe format.